 We are lucky to count on about 200 volunteers each year to help us during the Festival in various teams, such as accreditations, public reception, catering and bar, Impacts Days professional programme, logistics and promotion.

-The call for volunteers usually appears online around January 2025, so keep an eye on our website on the job opportunities page and social media channels (Instagram, Facebook, X, LinkedIn, YouTube, Threads).
-You can also subscribe to our newsletter to be the first informed.
+The call for volunteers usually starts in January of each year.
+Do not hesitate to keep an eye on our website (job opportunities page) and social media channels (Instagram, Facebook, Bluesky, LinkedIn, YouTube, and Threads).
+You can also subscribe to our newsletter in order to be informed.

-We hire every year – for a duration of four to six months – interns in various departments: Festival and Impact Days programmes, administrative and operations, cultural mediation, medias and communication.
+We hire every year – for a duration of four to six months – interns in various departments: Festival and Impact Days programmes, administrative and operations, cultural mediation, media, and communication.

 YES!
 Raising awareness of human rights among the younger generation is one of the key missions of the FIFDH.
 During the Festival or throughout the year, secondary I and II schoolchildren can watch committed films and take part in discussions on human rights issues.